 We avoid these ingredients At All Costs.
 These are man-made ingredients which are often made from palm oil.

-Food manufacturers use mono- and di- glycerides as a replacement for trans-fats.
-You will see these ingredients now in ice cream, sherbet, Pringles, sliced bread, store-bought baked goods, and many chocolate bars.
+Food manufacturers use mono- and diglycerides as a replacement for trans-fats.
+You will see these ingredients now in ice cream, sherbet, baked goods, Pringles, sliced bread, store-bought baked goods, candy, and many chocolate bars.

 I finally thought to look at the ingredients and saw there was propylene glycol in it.
 I couldn’t believe I gave it to him without reading the label.

-We stopped giving it to him, and his sore throat was gone the next day.
+We stopped giving it to him, and his sore throat lessened the next day and then was gone the day after that.

 After my son had a piece of gum that I thought was palm oil free, he started scratching his head — he felt so itchy.
 It contained lecithin.
-(Also, chewing gum usually contains glycerin which also can be made from palm oil.)
+(Also, chewing gum often contains glycerin or glycol which also can be made from palm oil.)

 If you see lecithin in an ingredient list, know that it’s a substance found in the oil component of certain plants.
 Manufacturers use it as an emulsifier so ingredients don’t separate.